SkidMarc25/yumepokeredX/README.md

 **Battles**
 - Gym leaders' and Elite 4 members' Pokémon have better moves overall.
 - Several Gym leader teams were slightly modified (but trying to keep their theme intact!).
-- The rival's different teams now include a more diverse roster, to better reflect his storyline.
+- The rival's teams now include a more diverse roster to better reflect his storyline.
 - New trainers to fight in new and existing areas.
 (You may recognize some from the anime!)
 - Rematches for Gym leaders and the Elite 4 with stronger teams and movesets!
 - A new Battle Hall with random 3vs3 battles.

 **Wild encounters**
-- Wild encounters have been reworked to increase diversity and make many Pokémon available earlier.
+- Wild encounters have been reworked to increase diversity and make many Pokémon available earlier in the game.
-- For full details, see the files for [wild encounters on each map](data/wild/maps) and their [probabilities](data/wild/probabilities.asm).
+- For full details (spoilers!), see the files for [wild encounters on each map](data/wild/maps) and their [probabilities](data/wild/probabilities.asm).
-- The locations of the Rods was changed – in particular, the Old Rod is now available very early on.
+- Every fishing rod is available earlier than it was in the original game.
 - Fishing encounters were completely reworked in terms of levels and Pokémon diversity.
 - For full details (spoilers!), see the files for the [Old rod](data/wild/old_rod.asm), [Good rod](data/wild/good_rod.asm) and [Super rod](data/wild/super_rod.asm).
-- A new NPC gives either the Helix or Dome fossil later in the game, depending on which one was chosen earlier.
+- A new NPC gives either the Helix or Dome fossil later in the game, depending on which one was chosen in Mt.
+Moon.
-- Either Hitmonlee or Hitmonchan is also obtainable through a later NPC.
+- Either Hitmonlee or Hitmonchan is also obtainable through a new NPC before the Elite 4.

 ### Visual updates

 - Several tilesets have been updated with new graphics and new animations.
 - Gym leaders have their own sprites.
-- New character sprites when surfing.
+- New character sprites when surfing or running.
-- In SuperGameBoy mode, the town color palettes have been modified to better reflect the original Japanese town names.
+- In SuperGameBoy mode, the town color palettes have been adjusted to better reflect the original Japanese town names.
 - Many visual bug fixes.

 ### QoL updates

 - Run by pressing B.
-- Use Cut, Surf, Strength, and Flash just by pressing A on the map.
+- Use Cut, Surf, Strength, and Flash just by pressing A on the overworld.
 - HMs and other field moves can be taught without taking a move slot.
-- Bag space expanded to 30 item slots, and a new dedicated bag pocket for key items.
+- Bag space expanded to 30 item slots, and key items have a new dedicated bag pocket.
 - Assign key items like Bicycle, Fishing rods, or Itemfinder to the Select button.
 - Prompt to reuse Repel after finishing one.
 - Haunter, Graveler, Kadabra and Machoke can evolve by interacting with new dedicated NPCs.